ocaml/v2.ocaml.org/site/learn/tutorials/pointers.md

 program.<br />
  For instance lists or trees are defined without explicit pointers using a concrete datatype definition.
-The underlying implementation uses pointers, but this is transparent to the programmer since pointer handling is done by the compiler.
+The underlying implementation uses pointers, but this is hidden from the programmer since pointer handling is done by the compiler.

 In the rare occasions where explicit pointers are needed (the most